accessibility & facilities

 VISITORS WITH LIMITED MOBILITY AND WHEELCHAIR USERS

-Set over two buildings - a grade II listed WW1 hangar and the new purpose-built Concorde hangar - the museum site is fully accessible by those using wheelchairs.
-However, Concorde was sadly not designed with easy access in mind and has a very narrow aisle between the seats.
+Set over two buildings - a grade II listed WW1 hangar and the new purpose-built Concorde hangar - the museum site is fully accessible by those using wheelchairs, and we have fifteen disabled parking bays near the entrance to the museum.

 There is level access to all areas of the site for assistance dogs, wheelchairs and mobility scooters including the entrance, galleries and café, and our Admissions desk has a section that is at wheelchair-user height.